Contents

 this.setCustomValidity('Please enter the value foo') // set the validation error

-htmx.find('#foo-form').reportValidity() // report the issue
+htmx.find('#example-form').reportValidity() // report the issue

 }">